 We start by a simple hierarchical model.
-Generate an arbitrary tree skeleton \(t\), and conditional on \(t\), sample a junction tree \(T\) in the hierarchical schemes
+Generate an arbitrary tree skeleton \(t\), and conditional on \(t\), sample a junction tree \(T\) in the following hierarchical schemes

 while ensuring that the sampling of \(T\) adheres to the junction property~\eqref{eq:junction-property}.
 Here $\pi$ is an underlying probability measure on the space of the specified random variable.
-One such sampling method is, given \(t\) of \(n\) vertices, to initiate \(n\) random-walks on \(t\).
-Each walk is initiated at an arbitrary vertex of \(t\), while continuously attempting to visit adjacent vertices in \(t\) of already visited vertices, with each adjacent vertex attempted only once.
+One such sampling method is, given \(t\) of \(n\) vertices, initiate \(n\) random-walks on \(t\).
+Each walk is initiated at an arbitrary vertex of \(t\), while continuously attempting to visit neighbouring vertices in \(t\) of already visited vertices, with each neighbouring vertex attempted only once.
 The visit-trace of the $i$th random walk is a connected subtree $t_i$ of $t$.
-The union of all subtrees $\cbr{t_i}$ is a junction tree of an \(n\)-vertex decomposable graph.
-We refer to this algorithm as an attempt-once random-walk on trees, and detail it in Algorithm~\ref{alg:random-walk}.
+The union of all subtrees $\cbr{t_i}$ is a junction tree of a \(n\)-vertex decomposable graph.
+We term this algorithm as attempt-once random-walk on trees, and detail it in Algorithm~\ref{alg:random-walk}.
 We refer to the elements of \(t\) as vertices and edges, as they represent single units.

 Figure~\ref{fig:example_random_walk} showcases an example from Algorithm~\ref{alg:random-walk} with four attempt-once random walks initiated (independently) on skeleton \(t\).
-The resulting junction tree \(T\), \(J=\press{T}\) and the decomposable graph are in Fig.~\ref{fig:example_random_walk_graph}.
+The resulting junction tree \(T\), \(J=\press{T}\), and the decomposable graph are in Figure~\ref{fig:example_random_walk_graph}.

 From the junction property~\eqref{eq:junction-property}, we know that for a fixed junction tree \(T\) and graph vertex \(\nodea \in \cV\), \(T_\nodea\) is a connected subtree.
-In fact, if we remove all vertices in \(T_{\nodea}\) except \(\nodea\), the result is the subtree skeleton $t_\nodea$, as $t_\nodea = T_{\nodea} \setminus \cbr{{\cV\setminus\cbr{\nodea}}}$.
-Thus, updating \(t_{\nodea}\) as done in Algorithm~\ref{alg:random-walk} ensures that \(T\) is a junction tree, as confirmed in the following theorem. \begin{theorem} A tree \(T\) generated by Algorithm~\ref{alg:random-walk} is a junction tree. \end{theorem} \begin{proof} With a direct proof, every \(C, C' \in T\) are connected via a unique path \(C\sim C'\).
+In fact, if we remove all vertices in \(T_{\nodea}\), except \(\nodea\), the result is the subtree skeleton $t_\nodea$, as $t_\nodea = T_{\nodea} \setminus \cbr{{\cV\setminus\cbr{\nodea}}}$.
+Thus, updating \(t_{\nodea}\), as done in Algorithm~\ref{alg:random-walk} ensures that \(T\) is a junction tree, as confirmed in the following theorem. \begin{theorem} A tree \(T\) generated by Algorithm~\ref{alg:random-walk} is a junction tree. \end{theorem} \begin{proof} With a direct proof, every \(C, C' \in T\) are connected via a unique path \(C\sim C' \in T\).
 If \(\nodea \in C\cap C'\), then \(C, C' \in T_{\nodea}\), and so is every clique on the path \(C\sim C'\). \end{proof}